Sustainability and energy

 In addition to the system certifications, we also offer Halal and Kosher certified fish collagen.

 SUPPLY CHAIN CONTROL

-We produce hydrolyzed collagen from gelatine that is realized from the skin of Pangasius and Tilapia fish, supplied directly by breeders.
-Periodic audits of the breeders are carried out by our quality department, through a specialised partner company and local authorities, thus ensuring traceability and maximum safety of the raw material and, consequently, of the finished product.
+We produce hydrolyzed fish collagen from gelatine that is realized from the skin of Pangasius and Tilapia, supplied directly by breeders.
+Periodic audits of the breeders are carried out by our quality department, through a specialised partner company and local authorities, thus ensuring traceability and maximum safety of the raw material and, consequently, of the collagen.